remel19/recipe-app/README.md

 Our whole app is in one component, and the render function is at the heart of it.
 Try modifying some text, save, and watch the app automatically show those changes!

 Now lets go ahead and make a new component, `RecipeDispaly`.
-The render function is the heart of the component because it defines what will be displayed.
+The render function in the component defines what will be displayed.
 For now, lets just display a `<div>` HTML tag, with some text inside.

 ```js
 class RecipeDispaly extends Component {